 — James Ysidro

-While a class can be helpful for developing good fundamentals and learning certain advanced skills, you can start by simply doing.
+While a class can be helpful for developing sound fundamentals and learning certain advanced skills, you can start by simply doing.
 Show up at the LA jam and let people know that you’re new to contact improvisation.
 People will be happy to give you introductory instruction.

 What to Wear

 Dress comfortably in clothing that allows a free range of movement.
 It’s probably better to have clothing without buckles, buttons, or large zippers, as they can be uncomfortable to roll over while dancing.
-It’s usually better to have clothing that covers the legs, since you may be on your knees on occasion.
-Don’t worry about footwear; barefoot is usually the best option.
+It’s usually better to have clothing that covers the legs since you may be on your knees on occasion.
+Don’t worry about footwear; barefoot is generally the best option.
 (Although sometimes people have been known to dance in socks or dance shoes, socks can be slippery and dance shoes can accidentally squash toes, so you should be careful if you wear either.)
 I typically wear sweat pants, a T-shirt, and a long-sleeve T-shirt over that while warming up.